Down Among The Sugar Cane

 The Longwood Plantation Manor House, fronting on the Mississippi River, was built some time after 1803 by Madame Marianne Decoux from cypress lumber cut from the plantation.
 The original two-story house consisted of four large rooms and two baths, the latter a most unusual feature for the period.
 Through the years, the house has been remodeled a number of times.
 One change is the addition of large wings and an outside stairway.
 After acquiring the property, the senior Gianelloni’s lived there with their three sons and two daughters until the children were grown or resided elsewhere.
 With the parents’ death, the home remained in the hands of their daughter, Addie Gianelloni Edmonds.
 The beautifully maintained and restored mansion with family heirlooms was bequeathed to her step-daughter Alma Edmonds Fritchie, who occupies it with her husband and sons.*

 *It was later learned that the Longwood Plantation mansion and surrounding 12 acres abutting the mansion was originally offered to Winnifred Gianelloni, the wife of one of the sons, Giles Sabin Gianelloni as her choice preference.
 However, as Winnifred and Giles had just completed building their new residence in Havana, Cuba – where they resided with their two daughters, Marcelle Tarilton Gianelloni and Mary Ellen Gianelloni, and Giles was in business in Cuba – she graciously declined the offer.

 Mrs. Fritchie owns a loving tribute, assembled by her lawyer husband, to her appreciation of the legacy.
-A quarto volume, handsomely bond in leather with gold tooling, contains enlarged facsimiles of all land transfers and deeds available in records of the State of Louisiana concerning Longwood, dating back to 1785; some are in English, some in Spanish, and others in French, with translations,
+A quarto volume, handsomely bound in leather with gold tooling, contains enlarged facsimiles of all land transfers and deeds available in records of the State of Louisiana concerning Longwood, dating back to 1785; some are in English, some in Spanish, and others in French, with translations,